hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/access-control/1-user-permissions.md

 Who is allowed to update the existing data in `users` table?

-As an authenticated user of the app, i should be able to update ONLY my own personal data.
+As an authenticated user of the app, I should be able to update ONLY my own personal data.

 ### Row level update